 Country Fresh Donuts

 Country Fresh Donuts is well-known and loved amongst Niagara locals.
-Don’t let the name fool you – while this place has awesome donuts, it also serves up the best wonton soup you’ll ever have!
+Don’t let the name fool you – while this place has some of the best donuts in Niagara, it also serves up the best wonton soup you’ll ever have!

 A fresh batch is made every hour, and it’s not unusual to see people enjoying a bowl of wonton soup for breakfast.
 The combination of the broth and tasty dumplings is so satisfying, and it comes with a side of crispy noodles.